ryanstutes/ryanstutes.github.io/experience.md

 * **Legacy app**
   * Created and owned a side team that worked on shutting down GameChanger Classic (legacy app).
-  * Ran this team at the same time as my full-time team by ensuring some trusted individuals on my full-time team could own projects, run stand, etc. with little oversight.
+  * Ran this team at the same time as my full-time team by ensuring some trusted individuals on my full-time team could own projects, run meetings, etc. with little oversight.
   * Shut down features one by one by (carefully) working in the legacy codebase.
   * Coordinate marketing campaigns to get users to move to the new GameChanger app.

-**Promotions**
+**Building the team**

-* Promoted one of my Senior Engineers to EM and moved to a new team, while continuing to oversee their team.
+* Promoted one of my Senior Engineers to EM; managed and coached them while also taking over another team of 1 EM and 6 engineers.
-    * This gave me great experience in managing (and mentoring) an EM and building skip-level relationships.
-    *  Had to manage my time well being a full-time EM on my new team while managing another team from a director level.
-* Promoted the first staff-level Android engineer in the company and worked with them to sharpen their leadership and organization skills to increase their impact and effectiveness.
+* Promoted the first staff Android engineer in the company and worked with them to sharpen their leadership and organization skills to increase their impact and effectiveness.
+* Heavily involved in interview processes for a variety of EM, engineer, product manager, and designer roles across the tech org.
+Helped calibrate for new roles like Technical PM and Staff Mobile.
+* Directly hired 10 engineers in my three years there with a 100% acceptance rate.
+* Worked with Director of Engineering on building a calibration and promotion process for consistency across the engineering org.

 **Force Multiplication**

 * Led two EMs and several engineers from across the org to redo our technical interview process for mobile engineers.
 Reducing the amount of touchpoints in the interview process while maintaining a high bar.
-  * Modified our interview process for staff-level roles.
+  * Modified our interview process to better asses for staff-level roles.
 * As I onboarded, I built out a technical onboarding process that would allow engineers and EMs to onboard more easily.
 This process has gotten a lot of great feedback over the past two years and has been a critical tool to have during our scaling efforts.
 I owned and iterated on this throughout my entire tenure here.
 * Revamped our monthly hack Friday into quarterly three-day hackathons.
 We've seen sustained energy and successful projects from this ever since.
 * Worked with a couple of engineers to re-vamp our technical proposal process to increase cross-team engagement on technical proposals.
 This project came about after I noticed this gap – I was able to find a couple of engineers who also noticed this and were passionate about it, so I enabled them to tackle the issue with my support and direction.
 We saw an incredible increase in the number of proposals opened and the amount of engagement each of them received with the new process.